SunnyOswal/sunnyoswal.github.io/_posts/2025-09-05-from-side-hustle-to-$200K-:-my-freelancing-story-on-upwork.md

   alt: upwork
 ---

-### From Uber Eats Walks to $200,000 on Upwork - My Accidental Freelancing Journey
+### From boredom to $200,000 on Upwork - My Accidental Freelancing Journey

 Back in 2019, I moved from Shanghai to Hong Kong for work.
 It was a new city, new culture, and I had no friends around.
 The first few months were spent figuring out the basics-transport, neighborhoods, and daily life.
 But soon after, boredom kicked in.